andre-ye/andre-ye.github.io/portfolio/portfolio_navigation.md

 [Home](https://andre-ye.github.io) > Portfolio Navigation
 ## TS Portfolio 📂

-A compilation of essays and projects I've produced at the Transition School. *This work is part of my past and may not reflect my current views and work.*
+A compilation of some essays and projects I've produced at the Transition School. ***This work is part of my past and may not reflect my current views and work.***

 Jump down to a section: [English](#english), [Math](#mathematics), [Biology](#biology), [History](#history).